mbodm/pingalive-dotnet/README.md

 - the `dotnet` command-line tools
 - the new MSBUILD concepts
 - the way easier dependencies/NuGet handling
-- many many many more improvements
+- many many more improvements

 in your pockets.